 Other Research and Development Arrangements

-The Company enters into agreements with CROs to assist in the performance of research and development activities.
+The Company enters into agreements with clinical research organizations ("CROs") to assist in the performance of research and development activities.
 Expenditures to CROs will represent a significant cost in clinical development for the Company.

 9. Stock-Based Compensation